NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 However, few of them have been applied in a real-world Smart Contract (SC) scenario - i.e. where multiple distinct decentralized applications use the same BFT system.

 Distinct to other prior works in the literature, NEO blockchain proposes a BFT consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
-One block finality offers significant advantages for real case applications - For example, end users, merchants, and exchanges can be confident that their transaction was definitively processed and that there is no chance for it to be reverted.
+One block finality offers significant advantages for real case applications - For example, end users, merchants, and exchanges can be confident that their transactions were definitively processed and that there is no chance for them to be reverted.

-While the NEO Ecosystem has been specifically designed for hosting Decentralized Applications (DApps) it is worth noting that that 'Append Storage' type DApps pose a unique set of challenges.
-Therefore the successful NEO Ecosystem must simultaneously handle the requirements of 'Append Storage' applications as well as the requirement to persist Smart Contract transactions (which involve State Machine Replication (SMR) [@schneider1990implementing])
+While the NEO Ecosystem has been designed for hosting Decentralized Applications (DApps), which can be written in a variety of well-known languages, it is noteworthy that SC's transactions persisting, which involves State Machine Replication (SMR) and are the core of several DApps, pose a unique set of challenges.
+Those have been showing harder to be handled and optimized when compared to application for appending storage [@schneider1990implementing].

-The problem of satisfying these two different sets of requirements poses additional constraints, vulnerabilities and challenges when compared to other proposed blockchain strategies.
-However, the potential advantages are significant.
+Besides its significant advantages, satisfying these sets of requirements poses additional constraints, vulnerabilities and challenges when compared to other consensus applications dealt in the literature.

 The goal of this technical material is to highlight the main adaptations from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine